MilkshakeForReal/DiffEqSensitivity.jl/docs/src/neural_ode/neural_gde.md

 ```

 ### Setup Model
-We need to manually set up our mode with `Lux`, and convert the paramters to `ComponentArray` so that they can work well with sensitivity algorithms.
+We need to manually set up our model with `Lux`, and convert the paramters to `ComponentArray` so that they can work well with sensitivity algorithms.
 ```@example graphneuralode
 rng = Random.default_rng()
 Random.seed!(rng, 0)